Most patients requiring an artificial airway can be managed with tracheal intubation, which can be

 The stylet is removed and the balloon cuff is inflated with air using a 10-mL syringe; a manometer is used to verify that balloon pressure is < 30 cm water.
 The size of the endotracheal tube and cuff size affect the volume of air necessary for the correct pressure.

-After balloon inflation, tube placement should be checked using a variety of methods, including
+After balloon inflation, tube placement should be checked by one or more of the following methods

 Inspection and auscultation